A step-by-step introduction to crafting a great narrative

 Steve’s decision to keep the truth behind the murder of Tony’s parents a secret because he wanted to protect that personal decision to determine right from wrong is something that happens off-screen.

 We don’t get to experience what it is like to learn what our best friend did, to wonder whether or not we should tell someone, or what kind of impact it would have on others.
 It’s communicated to us as if You did this. ”Did you know?”
-That’s a Main Character perspective of the Storymind looking out at an Influence Character Perspective of You.
+That’s a Main Character perspective of the Storymind looking out at an Obstacle Character Perspective of You.

 The decision to break free of constraints to protect you from yourself and avenge?
 That momentary struggle between should I or shouldn’t I?
 We see Tony go through that decision-making process and experience that resolution moment from his perspective.

-Tony’s decision to Change and adopt the Influence Character’s point-of-view that the decision to choose right from wrong should remain within the individual resolves the original inequity of the story by breaking up the Avengers.
+Tony’s decision to Change and adopt the Obstacle Character’s point-of-view that the decision to choose right from wrong should remain within the individual resolves the original inequity of the story by breaking up the Avengers.
 This moment is where subjective meets objective and where the entire meaning of the story presents itself to the Audience.

 Dramatica theory functions with this idea that what we have been led to believe about a story is wrong.